-The best adventure holidays in the world are the ones that are truly out of the box.
-The best adventure ideas are the one's where you don't quite know what's going to happen, exactly where you're going, or who you'll be going with.
+The best adventure holidays in the world are the ones that are truly outside of the box, they're the one's where you don't quite know what's going to happen, exactly where you're going, or who you'll be going with.
 It's the unknown, the immensity of our planet and that desire to get out and explore it that makes us adventurers.

 Now, since we spend the vast majority of our time searching the world for the best adventures, and offering them up to you, we thought we’d help out and make a little list of 50 absolute belters to stoke your wanderlust.

 1. Arctic Kayaking Expedition Through the Fjords of Greenland

 What a way to start: Arctic kayaking.
 You’ll paddle for 100km past icebergs and through ancient, arctic fjords, keeping your eyes peeled for seals, whales and polar bears.
-Then trade your paddle for a kayak and hike across the creaking and crawling Naajaat Sermiat Glacier, one of the oldest ice massed in the world.
+Then trade your paddle for a kayak and hike across the creaking and crawling Naajaat Sermiat Glacier, one of the oldest ice masses in the world.

 2. Trek the High Peaks of the Japanese Alps